Tall Kitchen Cabinets Create a Full Wall Effect

 So the homeowner turned to Sweeten to find a contractor that specialized in renovating small spaces.
 The main objective was to remove the dividing wall between the kitchen and family room to make the space feel larger and more modern.
 However, storage was also a priority.
 They replaced the dividing wall with a custom cabinet unit that had storage on both sides.
 On the kitchen side, it houses an integrated refrigerator and on the other side, pantry items.
 This was a nice compromise.

 The contractor suggested a good workaround for the refrigerator.
-The solution was to conceal the refrigerator in the existing closets directly across from the main kitchen.
+The solution was to conceal the refrigerator in existing closets directly across from the main kitchen.
 They matched those closets to the other cabinets in the kitchen for a cohesive look.
 In addition, there was wall space that wasn’t serving a purpose.
-To fix this, the couple’s contractor turned it into a small pantry in keeping with the “concealed” theme of the kitchen design.
-(When shut, it looks like a tiled wall but when open, a 10-inch deep cabinet is revealed.)
+When you’re ready to get started on your kitchen or home remodel, work with a Sweeten contractor to see how your space can be reimagined.

 To make the kitchen feel separate, Casey and Kumar suggested building a partial wall.
-To carve out more storage space, they added white lacquer, full wall kitchen cabinets.
+To carve out more storage space, they added a full wall of kitchen cabinets in white lacquer.
 Not only were they able to conceal a washer/dryer combo, but also a refrigerator.
 In addition, their Sweeten contractor built a custom pantry pull-out in the narrow space between these two appliances.
 You can never go wrong with more storage!

 Floor-to-ceiling cabinetry is a great addition to a kitchen.
 They allow for a generous amount of storage space and the taller cabinets can fit awkwardly tall supplies.
 Floor-to-ceiling cabinets are also perfect for small kitchens because they can fit in tight areas while still supplying ample space.